MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-additional-currencies.md

 For each general ledger account, you must specify how general ledger amounts for that account are adjusted for exchange rate fluctuations between LCY and the additional reporting currency.

-### <a name="to-specify-the-exchange-rate-adjustment-method-for-all-general-ledger-accounts"></a>To specify the exchange rate adjustment method for all general ledger accounts
+### To specify the exchange rate adjustment method for all general ledger accounts

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Accounts**, and then choose the related link.
 2. On the **Chart of Accounts** page, select the relevant account, and then choose the **Edit** action.